noeRls/portfolio/README.md

 All my projects and infos in a terminal like website.

-If you're not a developer don't panic there's shortcuts below the terminal ;)
+If you're not a developer don't panic there are shortcuts below the terminal ;)

 [noerls.com](https://noerls.com)